-- A biopsy (taking a sample of tumour cells to examine in the lab)
+- A biopsy this means taking a sample of tumour cells to examine in the lab

-- A bone marrow biopsy (a sample of cells from the bone marrow to see if there are neuroblastoma cells)
+- A bone marrow biopsy this is a sample of cells from the bone marrow to see if there are neuroblastoma cells

 Doctors can use urine tests to help diagnose neuroblastoma.
 The waste products from catecholamines made by neuroblastoma cells are passed out of the body in the urine.
 Doctors can then test for these for chemicals, called HMA (homovanillic acid) and VMA (vanillylmandelic acid).

 MIBG is a particular type of scan used to diagnose neuroblastoma.
 Neuroblastoma cells absorb a substance called MIBG.
 Doctors attach a very small amount of radioactive iodine to MIBG and then inject this into the bloodstream.
 The neuroblastoma cells pick up the MIBG and then the radioactive iodine attached to it shows up on the scan.